ufs-community/land-DA_workflow/doc/source/Reference/Rocoto.rst

 Users will need to include the absolute or relative path to these files when running the command from another directory.

 It is important to note that the ``rocotorun`` process is iterative; the command must be executed many times before the entire workflow is completed, usually every 1-10 minutes.
-This command can be placed in the user's :term:`crontab`, and cron will call it with the specified frequency.
 More information on this command can be found in the `Rocoto documentation <http://christopherwharrop.github.io/rocoto/>`_.

 The first time the ``rocotorun`` command is executed for a workflow, the files ``land_analysis.db`` and ``land_analysis_lock.db`` are created.
 There is usually no need for the user to modify these files.
 Each time the ``rocotorun`` command is executed, the last known state of the workflow is read from the ``land_analysis.db`` file, the batch system is queried, jobs are submitted for tasks whose dependencies have been satisfied, and the current state of the workflow is saved in ``land_analysis.db``.
 If there is a need to relaunch the workflow from scratch, both database files can be deleted, and the workflow can be run by executing the ``rocotorun`` command